TianZerL/Anime4KCPP/README.md

 - Filters support, use them to denoise or anti-aliasing.

 # Use Anime4KCPP in MPC-HC, MPC-BE, Potplayer and other players
+Anime4KCPP support DirectShow filter, it is very easy to use the filter in most players on Windows, see [how](https://github.com/TianZerL/Anime4KCPP/wiki/Use-in-player)
-Anime4KCPP can be used in most players on Windows by [AviSynthPlus plugin](https://github.com/TianZerL/Anime4KCPP/releases), see [how](https://github.com/TianZerL/Anime4KCPP/wiki/Use-in-player)
+Anime4KCPP also can be used in most players on Windows by [AviSynthPlus plugin](https://github.com/TianZerL/Anime4KCPP/releases), see [how](https://github.com/TianZerL/Anime4KCPP/wiki/Use-in-player)

 # Result
 ### origin